Comilla-10

-Comilla-10 is a constituency of the Jatiya Sangsad of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Comilla-10 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Mobasher Alam Bhuiyan of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Comilla Sadar Dakshin, Lalmai, and Nangalkot upazilas.
+The constituency encompasses Lalmai, and Nangalkot upazilas.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2014 general election, the Election Commission expanded the boundaries of the constituency to include all of Comilla Sadar Dakshin Upazila.
 Previously it had excluded Comilla Dakshin Municipality and the upazila's six northernmost union parishads: Bara Para, Bijoypur, Chouara, Galiara, Purba Jorekaran, and Paschim Jorekaran.

 Ahead of the 2018 general election, the Election Commission expanded the boundaries of the constituency by adding Lalmai Upazila, which had been created in 2017 from union parishads of Comilla Sadar Upazila and Laksam Upazila.